EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 - SonarQube is deployed separately into the `application-quality-sonarqube` namespace.
 - APISIX ingress is required for the `/sonarqube` route.

+!!! warning "Important"
-> **Important:** SonarQube routing in this guide uses an APISIX `ApisixRoute`.
+    SonarQube routing in this guide uses an APISIX `ApisixRoute`.
 SonarQube with NGINX ingress is not currently supported by this guide.

 ---